Skip Navigation

 DFCS 635 | 3 Credits

 Course Desc: A project-based study on how to identify, analyze, and respond to attacks on Linux-based operating systems.
 The objective is to build forensic analysis and incident response skills through the use of tools to discover evidence of advanced persistent threats and other attacks.
 Topics include intrusion detection/intrusion prevention, log aggregation and analysis, virtualization, O/S hardening, penetration testing, and Linux file systems.
+Students may receive credit for only one of the following courses: DFC 620 or DFCS 635.

 Cloud and Network Forensics